peterse/peterse.github.io/docs/index.md

 layout: home
 ---

 I am a quantum scientist at Xanadu studying quantum machine learning.
 I was previously a postdoc and PhD student at University of Waterloo studying machine learning for error correction and topics at the intersection of quantum information and  learning theory.
-I also do quantum computing Q&A as <a href="https://quantumcomputing.stackexchange.com/users/1939/forky40">@forky40</a>.

 <h2> Select publications </h2>